furkando/resume/README.md

 # furkandoganktf.github.io/resume

-This is a personal website which describes me and my reading list.
+This is a personal website which describes me and includes my reading list.

 # nextjs webResume